Imanuelle-glitch/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-print the result of POWER divided by DIVIDE
+display the result BREATH to the power of LOVE